kevinsullivan/physvm_configure/README.md

 # Ubuntu 20.04, Lean Prover 3 Community, mathlib

-This directory supports building of a docker image for using the Lean Prover with mathlib on an Ubunty 20.04 platform, and pushing it to DockerHub (a commercial image registry) so that others can pull it, exec it, and use it through VSCode to develop logic/code in Lean.
+This directory supports building of a docker image for using our physics library module.
+At present, this builder just imports and exports leanvm without changes.
+However, it builds and pushes a new image, physvm, which is what our physvm_develop forkable project template needs to import.
+Here are the commands to buid, push

-Here are the commands needed to buid, push
+(to DockerHub), and use our physvm containers.
-(to DockerHub), and use our container.
 We assume you've already got docker running on your computer.
-Make sure that you're logged in to DockerHub.
+Be logged in to the DockerHub account to be able to push the result

 ## Build image from Dockerfile